We shall not cease from exploration

 Through your research process you will be conducting in-person and online interviews with people familiar with your area of research.
 You will be analyzing various documents associated with your research subject and will be taking detailed fieldnotes that record experiences, observations, and conversations that happen in the spaces (virtual and real-life) you enter.
 And in the end, you will consider what you have learned, and you will compose a new piece of writing in a genre of your choosing that is directly informed by what you have learned.

-To facilitate the research process you will be leveraging contemporary communication technologies (namely blogging with Worpress, Twitter, and, as time permits (and I encourage you to explore,) the social library site, Zotero) and as a result will rethink how and where research is conducted.
+To facilitate the research process you will be leveraging contemporary communication technologies (namely blogging with Worpress, Twitter, and the social library site, Zotero) and as a result will rethink how and where research is conducted.
 You will learn about qualitative research methods and how to conduct ethical research.
-You will learn how to compose the query letters necessary for sending out your writing for publication and will have the option of send out one piece of writing, an Annotation, to Harper’s.
-Readings and class discussions will challenge us to think in new ways about texts, objects, and facts.
+You will learn how to compose the query letters necessary for sending out your writing for publication and will be required to send out your final project (and provide evidence you have done so).
+Readings and class discussions will challenge us to think in new ways about texts, facts, and what we see when we look at spaces.
 And everything we do in the class will ask us to rethink our traditional ideas about the role of research in the writing process.

 Students will not need to know how to do survey research or statistical programming for this class.
 If you are interested in pursuing quantitative analysis, sign up for Introduction to Communication Research in the Public Relations graduate program.

 Brief Descriptions of Assignments